 One of the more relaxing chores in the world of gardening is sitting yourself down in a lawn chair, hose in hand, sending a gentle sprinkling of water onto your vegetable beds.
+That’s the kind of lazy, hours long fun you can have when you’re retired.
+But if you aren’t?
+Install a drip irrigation system in your home garden.
+Right now.

 And then I got overwhelmed and confused and felt like I might stroke out so I continued with hand watering.
+When I finally got around to installing a drip system I did that thing we all do when we put something off.
+I swore at myself for not doing it sooner.
+Big swears too.

 It turns out drip systems aren’t all that difficult.
 They just seeeeem difficult to the uninitiated.
 I ended up emailing the company I buy my row cover from and asked them to help me.
-They sell all the stuff you need for drip irrigation including entire kits with everything you need.
+They sell all the stuff you need for drip irrigation including entire kits with everything included.
 I just wasn’t sure what size kit I needed or if I needed two of them or if I should just do it without a kit.

 So I took a shot, randomly sent them my garden plan and asked for help.